alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

   - `Import-Module ./GenerateSasToken.psm1 -Force` (the `-Force` flag ensure that the module is reloaded)
   - `New-AccountSasToken "<shm-subscription-name>" "RG_DSG_ARTIFACTS" "dsgxartifacts"  Blob,File Service,Container,Object "rl"  (Get-AzContext).Subscription.Name`

-### Configure Active Directory
+### Configure DSG Active Directory Domain Controller

-- Connect to the new Domain controller via Remote Desktop client over the VPN connection at the IP address `<dsg-identity-subnet-prefix>.250` (e.g. 10.250.x.250)
+- Connect to the new Domain controller via Remote Desktop client over the DSG VPN connection at the IP address `<dsg-identity-subnet-prefix>.250` (e.g. 10.250.x.250)

 - Login with the admin credentials for the DSG DC, which were created and stored in the Safe Haven Management KeyVault by the DC deployment script